Updated: Jul 8

 In March of 2010, I found myself in Dharamsala, India - a misty, colorful mountain town home to the Dalai Lama and the Tibetan refugee community in exile.
 I had ended up here on a whim.
 I was traveling alone in what, at first, felt like a very large and overwhelming place, and decided to take the train up with a few other female travelers I had met in Rishikesh.
 I had no concrete plans, and gave myself ample space to explore, to wander, and to see where the river of life would have me go.

 Before embarking on my solo journey, I was working as an administrative assistant at a small, growing, arts & healing non-profit in LA.
 I have so many incredible memories working at this organization with its heart-felt mission and amazing all-women team, and I also realize that at the end of my time there, I was feeling the weight of over-work, exhausting and burnt out.
-I was so disconnected from my body, my desires and my joy that, on most days, it was difficult to even feel alive.
-And so, I quit.
+I was so disconnected from my body, my desires and my joy, so I made the difficult decision to quit.

 I left for India, and traveling, yoga, and writing became my medicine.
 I dipped in the Ganges River regularly, meditated and practiced yoga in the morning with other travelers, cooked communal meals, laughed full-bellied laughs, and appreciated my life more deeply than I had before.
 I began to heal.